Welcome to TSL Drama

 • Character names at the start of spoken lines should be immediately followed by a colon (:) then a space, eg. Anne: And so it was.

 • Only use italics and bold within the text.

 • The script should specify whether the play is for Amateur Theatre, Fringe or other specific group.

-• Monologues should be at least 10 minutes in length.
+• Monologue compilations are welcomed.
+As a guide, monologues should be around 10 minutes in length.